 \subsection{Preliminary}

 We first provide a brief overview of the original denoising diffusion probabilistic model \cite{ho2020denoising} (DDPM) scheme.
-As shown in Fig \ref{fig:dm_tid} (a), the DDPM consists of two Markov chains, which are a diffusion process and a reverse process.
+As shown in Fig. \ref{fig:dm_tid} (a), the DDPM consists of two Markov chains, which are a diffusion process and a reverse process.
 The forward chain perturbs data to noise, while the reverse chain converts the noise back into data.
-For a more detailed understanding of the DDPM, we direct interested readers to the original paper \cite{ho2020denoising} and recent surveys of DM \cite{diffsurvey1,diffsurvey2}.
+For a more detailed understanding, we direct interested readers to the original paper \cite{ho2020denoising} and recent surveys of the diffusion model \cite{diffsurvey1,diffsurvey2}.

-\textbf{Diffusion process:} Let $x_0 \sim p(x_0)$ where $x_0$ is the training sample and $ p(x_0)$ be the data density.
-Gaussian transitions $\mathcal{N}$ are successively added to perturb the training sample $x_0$.
-A sequence of corrupted data $x_1, x_2, \dots, x_T$ can be obtained following the forward Markov chain: